 The Love Interest by Cale Dietrich

 Teenage spies are trained to be Love Interests to important people, collecting information for the top secret organization who sell it to the highest bidder.
 A fun premise, bogged down by some unrealistic dialogue.
 It’s also over-long in the middle.
 It will be interesting to see what the author does next, since this was a debut novel.

 Spy Stuff by Matthew J. Metzger

 A British YA about Anton, who starts at a new school with a big secret.
 He meets ginger-haired Jude, a boy anybody would fall for.
 I know I did.
-This one is HOT without being too explicit.
+This one is sexy without being too explicit.
 It’s also more frank about the physical and sexual aspects of being transgender, at least compared to the other YA novels I’ve read so far.
 I’m definitely reading more Metzger.

 The Art of Being Normal by Lisa Williamson

 Another British YA, told in alternating chapters by Leo and David.
 Leo is new at David’s school (yeah, it’s a common plot device) and they both have big secrets.
 David is drawn to Leo, although he can’t figure out why.
 Both characters are appealing, and it’s a good read.